javs-perez/es_web_app/README.md

 	<h2>Notification payload</h2>
 		<div>
 			<h3>header</h3>
 				<p>* ref_id: a unique identifier for the message.
 It gest the time the message is sent and makes it into an integer.
-If the identifier needs to be more unique that can be fixed.</p>
+If the identifier needs to be more unique, that can be fixed.</p>
 				<p>* client_id: “es_web”, the name of the client generating this message</p>
 				<p>* timestamp: message’s created_at time</p>
 				<p>*	priority: default is “normal” </p>